g-uva/GreenDIGIT-CIGrid/README.md

 FastAPI microservice that predicts **Carbon Intensity (CI)** per location/time and derives **Effective CI** and **Carbon Footprint (CFP)**.
 Includes a **ranking** endpoint to order sites by best (lowest) Effective CI at a given hour.

+## Roadmap
+- [ ] Apply ICTF X502 certification to get Location and PUE from sites (GOC DB).
+- [ ] Implement dynamic calculation of the CI.
+For the moment we're using mock data (generated).

 ## How the calculation works

 $$